 Upon successful completion of the certification exams, an individual is bestowed the titled "Certified Professional Building Designer" ® or "CPBD" ® and is entitled to receive the Seal and Certificate of the Council.
-The program contains nine individual exams, including 7 comprehensive and 2 practical exams.
+The program contains five individual comprehensive exams.

 Code of Ethics and Discipline - A CPBD, regardless of affiliation, must agree to follow the principles of the Code of Ethics and Conduct.
 Disciplinary action resulting from violation of the Bylaws, Book of Rules and Code of Ethics may vary, and is dependent upon the severity of the infraction.
 Disciplinary action may range from loss of certification, fines, letters of reprimand, suspension, and probation or other such actions that might be deemed appropriate and reasonable.
 Download the Candidate Handbook to review the Code of Ethics and Discipline.